Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Results

-A comparison between the absolute temporally and absolute spatial-temporally averaged diffusion model-corrected GFDL and ERA5 fields (Fig. \ref{fig:absolute_bias}A) yields a bias of 0.29 mm/d.
-This is a significant improvement over the original GFDL dataset which yields a bias of 0.69 mm/d (Fig. \ref{fig:absolute_bias}B).
-Our diffusion model performs on par with the state-of-the-art bias correction performance of our benchmark that is by design optimal for this task, at 0.26 mm/d (Fig. \ref{fig:absolute_bias}D).
+The analysis of temporally averaged precipitation fields shows that the climatology of the diffusion model-corrected GFDL data (Fig. \ref{fig:absolute_bias}A) and the high-resolution ERA5 data (Fig. \ref{fig:absolute_bias}C) is more accurate and less smooth than the climatology of the GFDL data (Fig. \ref{fig:absolute_bias}B).
+A comparison between the absolute temporally and absolute spatial-temporally averaged diffusion model corrected GFDL and ERA5 fields (Fig. \ref{fig:absolute_bias}D) yields a bias of 0.32 mm d$^{-1}$.
+This is a substantial improvement over the original GFDL dataset, which yields a bias of 0.69 mm d$^{-1}$ (Fig. \ref{fig:absolute_bias}E).
+Our diffusion model performs comparably with the state-of-the-art bias correction performance of our benchmark, which is by design optimal for this task, at 0.26 mm d$^{-1}$ (Fig. \ref{fig:absolute_bias}F).
+For a quantitative comparison including Root Mean Square Error (RMSE) and Pearson correlation for these climatologies, see Table ~\ref*{tab:metrics}.

-There are large differences between GFDL and ERA5 data in small-scale patterns (Fig. \ref{fig:gfdl_bc_combined_bias_map}A).
-The histogram of precipitation intensities (Fig. \ref{fig:gfdl_bc_combined_bias_map}B) also confirms that the ESM is only really accurate for precipitation events up to 40 mm/d, after which the respective frequencies diverge.
+There are large differences between the GFDL and ERA5 data in small-scale patterns (Fig. \ref{fig:gfdl_bc_combined_bias_map}A).
+The histogram of precipitation intensities (Fig. \ref{fig:gfdl_bc_combined_bias_map}B) also confirms that the ESM is only really accurate for precipitation events up to 40 mm d$^{-1}$, after which the respective frequencies diverge.
 The latitudinal and longitudinal mean profiles (Fig. \ref{fig:gfdl_bc_combined_bias_map}C and Fig. \ref{fig:gfdl_bc_combined_bias_map}D) indicate the presence of regional biases.

 Our framework demonstrates comparable skill to the QM-based benchmark in correcting the latitude and longitude profiles, for which QM is near optimal by construction (Fig. \ref{fig:gfdl_bc_combined_bias_map}C and Fig. \ref{fig:gfdl_bc_combined_bias_map}D).
-Comparing the histograms (Fig. \ref{fig:gfdl_bc_combined_bias_map}B and Fig. S3) shows a similar performance of our diffusion model compared to the benchmark while even slightly outperforming it for extreme values.
+Comparing the histograms (Fig. \ref{fig:gfdl_bc_combined_bias_map}B and fig.~\ref*{fig:absolute_errors}) shows that our diffusion model is superior compared to the benchmark, strongly outperforming it for extreme values, in particular.

 For the spatial patterns and especially the small-scale spatial features, the QM benchmark shows only slight improvements over the original GFDL data (Fig. \ref{fig:gfdl_bc_combined_bias_map}A).
 The diffusion model is vastly superior in correcting these small-scale spatial patterns (Fig. \ref{fig:gfdl_bc_combined_bias_map}A and Fig. \ref{fig:individual_samples}) and almost completely removes the small-scale biases, as seen in the spatial PSD.